Process and methods

 Searches should be limited to studies reported in English.
 When there are likely to be animal studies in the evidence base, these can be excluded from the search results in some databases.

 Limiting searches by date will depend on the topic and the nature of the evidence base (for example, when most of the research was published).
-When the guideline is an update, searches may be limited by date, but only if appropriate (for example, the inclusion/exclusion criteria for the update are the same as for the existing guideline).
-If there are relevant good-quality published systematic reviews (see chapter 4), it may be possible to limit additional searching to the time since the searches for the published reviews were conducted.
+When the guideline is an update, searches may be limited by date, but only if appropriate (for example, the inclusion and exclusion criteria for the update are the same as for the existing guideline).
+If there are relevant good-quality published systematic reviews (see the chapter on developing review questions and planning the evidence review), it may be possible to limit additional searching to the time since the searches for the published reviews were conducted.
 For some databases, restricting the search by date is difficult.
 When this is the case, searches can be run without date limits, using reference management or systematic review software to separate new results.
-The date range for the search, and the use of existing reviews, should be agreed before searching and documented in the search protocol (see section 5.2).
+The date range for the search, and the use of existing reviews, should be agreed before searching and documented in the search protocol (see the section on search protocols).

 Other search filters relating to age, setting, geography, and health inequalities can also be applied as relevant.
 The most comprehensive list of available search filters is the search filter resource of the InterTASC Information Specialists' Sub-Group.
 This resource also includes critical appraisal tools, which can be used for filter selection.
 Additionally, McKibbon (2009) reviews the performance of 38 randomised controlled trial filters.
 Both sources may be useful when choosing a filter.
 Search filters should, however, be used with caution because concepts such as study design, age, setting and geography may not be adequately described in the title or abstract of a database record, and may not be captured by the indexing.